FILM, TELEVISION, & VIDEO PRODUCTION I ("FTV I")

 Our facilities utilize 2 Panasonic AG-AC30 studio cameras with teleprompters.
 Students use Panasonic AG-AC30 hi-definition camcorders for all projects.
-Advanced students have access to DSLR-type filmmaking cameras.
-An army of microphones, tripods, and lighting accessories are also available.
-We even have a camera crane!
+An army of microphones, tripods, lighting, and a wealth of production accessories are also available.

-To bring students the latest technology, all non-linear edit stations equipped with Sony Vegas Movie Studio Platinum 14 and feature DVD/Blu-Ray creation capabilities.
-The control room utilizes production software called Wirecast for studio-style production, hi-definition monitors, and a soundmixer.
+To bring students the latest technology, we feature isolated edit suites, equipped with professional non-linear editing software.
+The control room utilizes live production software for studio-style production, hi-definition monitors, and a soundmixer.
 An ETC lighting board controls over 20 studio-caliber ETC and Altman lights.